mochi-hpc-experiments/margo-tutorial-exercises/README.md

   "Create repository from template".

-* Click on Settings > Actions > General, and set the Workflow permissions to "Read and write permissions", then Save.
+* Click on Settings > Actions > General, and set the Workflow permissions to "Read and write permissions", then click 'Save' in the `Workflow Permissions` section (there are save buttons for each section that will save only the modifications made to that section)

 * Go back to the root of the code (in your browser), and edit `initial-setup.json`.
 Change "alpha" to a service name of your choosing (this